gitorko/gitorko.github.io/source/_posts/Xenon-Rest-Service-Framework.md

 ---
 title: Xenon Rest Service Framework
 date: 2018-07-21 00:00:00
-tags: xenon, rest service, xenon hello world example
+tags:
+- xenon
+categories:
+- [Rest]
 ---

 We will develop a simple rest service using VMWare Xenon Framework.
 We will deploy multi-node instance of the rest service and explore the xenon UI.